Fox News Host Confronts Kellyanne on Trump’s Sudden Mask Embrace

-Kellyanne Conway went on Fox News Wednesday morning to heap praise on her boss for his “new tone” in the previous day’s coronavirus task force briefing—his first in several months.
+Kellyanne Conway went on Fox News Wednesday morning to heap praise on her boss for what news anchors have been calling his “new tone” in the previous day’s coronavirus task force briefing—his first in several months.
 She was met with some unexpectedly tough pushback from host Martha MacCallum.

 “I think it was incredibly important for the president of the United States to provide information to the public, not confrontation with some press people there who were asking questions that had nothing to do with the development of vaccines and therapeutics,” Conway said, perhaps alluding to the question about alleged sex trafficker Ghislaine Maxwell that prompted Trump to admit he’s met her “numerous times over the years” and “wish her well.”